<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 5.)
 Am I good fit for Overnight Camps?

-4 F&W camps are overnight campers serving campers 9-17.
-Counselors at Timberlake, Firefly Song, and Saltash Mountain live in cabins with 8-10 campers and 2-3 other staff.
+The other F&W camps are overnight camps serving campers 9-17.
+Counselors at Timberlake, Firefly Song, Saltash Mountain, and The Clearing live in cabins with 6-10 campers and 1-2 other staff.
 Counselors at Tamarack Farm live in cabins near camper cabins.
 Counselors both work as cabin counselors and work in an activity area.
 The days are longer than the day camp, but does include several breaks.
 Overnight staff have one 24-hour day off roughly every 6 days.

-Overnight staff work with a specific age range of older campers (9-17) in either a gender-specific or mixed-gender setting.
-Most counselors will go on a 2-4 day overnight with campers.
+Overnight staff work with a specific age range of older campers (9-17) in either a gender-specific or all-gender setting.
+Most counselors will go on a 2-6 day overnight with campers.
 Camps have staff-only spaces for storage, making calls, and taking a break from campers.

 6.)
 Do you hire international staff?

 Yes, but we do not sponsor visas.
-We work with two agencies in particular: WIldpacks and IENA.
-Please email Human Resources Manager julie@farmandwilderness.org if you are applying as an international staff member.
+We work with two agencies in particular: Wildpacks and IENA.
+Please email hiring@farmandwilderness.org if you are applying as an international staff member.

 7.)
 Am I paid for training?

 Yes!
-There are also some pre-camp paid opportunities for additional training, including reimbursement for lifeguarding.
+There are also some pre-camp paid opportunities for additional training, including possible reimbursement for lifeguarding.
+Talk to your camp director if interested in pre-arrival training.

 8.)
 How does getting paid work?